L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Experiments

 \section{Experiments}

 This section evaluates L2R on both language and vision MoE systems.
-We first study large-scale pretraining on {OLMoE}~\cite{muennighoff2025olmoe} and report downstream benchmark performance under the {OLMoE} evaluation protocol.
+We first study OLMoE-based language MoE training~\cite{muennighoff2025olmoe} and report downstream benchmark performance under the {OLMoE} evaluation protocol.
 We then validate generality on a vision MoE system by training a ViT-S~\cite{deit} backbone on ImageNet-1K~\cite{russakovsky2015imagenet}.